Anoka-Ramsey, Anoka Tech ready for return to fall semester

 Virtual visits with college representatives are available at http://www.anokaramsey.edu/visit.

-Both colleges offer a wide array of student services for remote and on-campus learning that support student success and strengthen a connected learning community.
-Students can request a computer to be loaned to them to ensure they have full access to the right technology to complete their coursework.
+Both colleges offer an array of student services for remote and on-campus learning designed to support student success and strengthen a connected learning community.
+One example is the opportunity for students to request a computer to be loaned to them to ensure they have full access to the right technology to complete their coursework.

 (0) comments